AqwamCreates/DataPredict/docs/API/AqwamCustomModels/ConfidenceQLearningNeuralNetwork.md

 * targetCost: The cost at which the model stops training.

-* maxNumberOfEpisodes: The number of episodes to decay the epsilon value.
+* numberOfReinforcementsPerEpisode: The number of reinforcements in a single episode.
+It is also the value when to decay the epsilon value.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.